-The Enterprise Train service (provided jointly by Translink and Irish Rail), from Dublin's Connolly Station to Belfast's Central Station, runs eight times daily (five times on Sundays) and takes 2 hours 15 minutes.
+The Enterprise Train service (provided jointly by Translink and Irish Rail), from Dublin's Connolly Station to Lanyon Station (previously known as Belfast Central Station), runs eight times daily (five times on Sundays) and takes 2 hours 15 minutes.
 Book in advance at www.irishrail.ie for the best value fares.

-Your Enterprise ticket includes free onward rail travel from Belfast Central Station to Titanic Quarter Station (train stop for the Titanic Belfast visitor attraction) as well as a free Metro Bus Service from Belfast Central Station to the city centre (Belfast City Hall area).
+Your Enterprise ticket includes free onward rail travel from Lanyon Station (previously known as Belfast Central Station) to Titanic Quarter Station (train stop for the Titanic Belfast visitor attraction) as well as a free Metro Bus Service from Lanyon Station (previously known as Belfast Central Station) to the city centre (Belfast City Hall area).